 This is some of the basic docker concepts, but not necessarily all of them.

 A container Image is a stand-alone, executable package of a software you might have implemented in any language which contains everything you need in order to run.
 For example, if you run a Java application one of the requisites for the container to include would be the JVM and your application .jar file.

 So you have docker ready Image, which you can implement by using the docker tooling (Docker CLI), now you would like to run an application based on that image, that running instance of your image is called a container.

 A registry is a server application that stores and lets you distribute Docker Images.

-In software development we normally select the right tool for the job, that helps us to implement solutions for problems effectively, but we are often limited by the complexity of operating solutions implemented in different technologies/languages.
-Docker greatly reduces that complexity by providing a common interface which makes reasoning about software problems such deployment, security, and monitoring easier.
+In software development, we normally select the right tool for the job, that helps us to implement solutions for problems effectively, but we are often limited by the complexity of operating solutions implemented in different technologies/languages.
+Docker greatly reduces that complexity by providing a common interface which makes reasoning about software problems such as deployment, security, and monitoring easier.